kseniyalan/react-template/README.md

 # React web app template

 The project is a SPA web application template on the React + Redux stack and Axios as Middleware.
-The project contains a layout skeleton of a site with a login page with simple validation, a 404 page, a main menu, several blank pages, an authorization mechanism.
+The project contains a layout skeleton of a site with a login page with simple validation, a 404 page, a main menu, several blank pages, an authorization mechanism example.

 While there is no real server authorization, works emulation, which can be easily disabled.